Sam Houston State University, History

 Ph.D. in History strongly preferred, but those holding doctoral degrees in closely related disciplines may be considered.
 The Ph.D. is required prior to appointment.
+ABD candidates may apply; however, the Ph.D. must be completed before the start of the appointment.
 The College of Humanities and Social Sciences at Sam Houston State University is strongly committed to a diverse and inclusive workplace that empowers all employees to reach their full potential.
-All members of the academic community share a responsibility for developing and maintaining an environment in which differences are valued and inclusiveness is practiced.
 The college welcomes applications from those who will contribute to the diversity of our community.

-To apply, upload a letter of application to the site https://shsu.peopleadmin.com/postings/28763, addressed to Dr. Bernadette Pruitt, Chair of the History of Slavery Search Committee; a curriculum vitae; unofficial graduate transcripts (official transcripts of all post-secondary education will be required of all finalists prior to on-campus interviews); a diversity and inclusion statement, specifically addressing your qualifications and strategy for engaging all students at SHSU; a writing sample of chapter length; one sample syllabus for an upper-division course on slavery; and three letters of recommendation.
-Upload the syllabus to the Teaching Portfolio link.
+To apply, upload to the site https://shsu.peopleadmin.com/postings/28769: a letter of interest addressed to Dr. Charles Heath, Chair, Native North American History Search Committee.
+Your letter should cover your research interests, teaching experience, and strategies for cultivating inclusion and mentoring a diverse student body.
+In addition, please upload: a curriculum vitae; unofficial graduate transcripts; three letters of reference; a writing sample (article or dissertation/book chapter); and two sample syllabi: one undergraduate course and one online graduate seminar, each in Native North American history.
+Please submit the two sample syllabi as a single file to the Teaching Portfolio link.
+Official transcripts of all post-secondary education will be required of all finalists prior to on-campus interviews.
 If a candidate has not completed the doctorate, one letter must be from the candidate’s advisor, addressing the state of the dissertation and anticipated defense date.
 Review of applications will begin on January 3, 2022 and continue until the position is filled.

 Sam Houston State University is an Equal Employment Opportunity/Affirmative Action Employer and Smoke/Drug-Free Workplace.
 All qualified applicants will receive consideration for employment without regard to race, creed, ancestry, marital status, citizenship, color, religion, sex, national origin, age, veteran status, disability status, sexual orientation, pregnancy, or gender identity or expression.
 Sam Houston State University is an “at will” employer.
 Employees with a contract will have additional terms and conditions.
 Security sensitive positions at SHSU require background checks in accordance with Education Code § 51.215.